meher92/simple-flask-socketio-example/readme.md

 # Flask-Socket.io Quick Start!

 ## How to
+- Install requirements: `pip install -r requirements.txt`
-Run `python3 run.py` then go to `http://localhost:8000` to view the example.
+- Run `python3 run.py` then
+- Go to `http://localhost:8000` to view the example.